mvolkmann/blog/src/htmx.md

   This is unnecessary because page updates and transitions are handled by HTTP requests triggered on elements described in the HTML returned by the server.

-- versioning

-  This is unnecessary because the browser does not need to interpret the meaning of the HTML being returned.
-  All that is needed is a URL for rendering a starting page for an application.
-  All other interactions are derived through URLs in that page and pages reached from it.
-  Endpoints are free to modify the HTML they return.
-  This is the crux of HATEOAS (described later)

 The HTML returned by endpoints is typically larger than a corresponding JSON response would be.